YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 ## 2. Reproduction Steps (Raw Commands)

-The following commands were executed to replicate the bug and verify the fix.
-These steps use a manual logic injection to bypass potential `patch` command path mismatches.
+The following commands replicate the bug and verify the fix.
+Note: We utilize direct stream editing (sed/cat) rather than `patch` to ensure application robustness against minor upstream version drift.

 ### A. Setup and Baseline Failure
-First, we establish the test environment and confirm the bug exists.
+Establishing the test environment and confirming the defect.

 ```bash
 # 1. Install prerequisites